E-BIKE SAFETY: IS AN E-BIKE SAFE?

 How can an e-bike be safe?

-Regulating speed and keeping balance are well-known issues when it comes to using an e-bike.
+Regulating speed and keeping balance are well-known issues when it comes to e-bike safety.
 A situation that is described quite commonly is when the electric motor starts unexpectedly or continues even though the rider has stopped pedaling.

 When using a motor to support, there will be a slightly lagging motor response when pedaling.
 This is especially noticeable during start/stop and when cornering.